Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 Here, $|v|$ is the output speed, $|v_s|$ is the calculated speed of the SHeF-WIP, and $g$ is the speed gain.
 When the speed gain is 1.0, the output speed is the same as that of the original SHeF-WIP.
 When the speed gain is less than 1.0, the output speed is slower than that of the SHeF-WIP and vice versa.

-We assumed that a smaller speed gain would be suitable for VEs such as uphill or mud because the speed of the progress will be slower, thus increasing the user's perception of pseudo-load.
+We hypothesized that a smaller speed gain would be suitable for VEs such as uphill or mud because the speed of the progress will be slower, thus increasing the user's perception of pseudo-load.
 In contrast, we expected that a larger speed gain could be applied to VEs such as downhill or icy roads because they make the user move faster, thus reducing the user's perception of pseudo-load.

-Furthermore, pseudo-haptic feedback should have a synergy with the elastic input system \cite{Paljic:2004, Achibet:2014, Achibet:2015}, and pseudo-haptic feedback and SHeF-WIP control are also expected to affect each other.
-Pseudo-haptic feedback improves the realism of VR and, therefore, can affect users' stepping gestures \cite{Ogawa:2020}.
-In this case, SHeF-WIP would reflect behavioral changes better than step frequency control only.
+Furthermore, pseudo-haptic feedback should have a synergy with the elastic input system \cite{Paljic:2004, paljic2004evaluation, Achibet:2014, Achibet:2015}, and pseudo-haptic feedback and SHeF-WIP control are also expected to affect each other.
+Pseudo-haptic feedback improves the realism of VR and it is suggested that the realism of VR would affect users' behavior \cite{Ogawa:2020}.
+Therefore, we hypothesized that the pseudo-haptic feedback would affect stepping gestures and if so, SHeF-WIP speeds would reflect behavioral changes better than step frequency control only.